anoshandrews/ChestX-Pneumonia-CNN/README.md

     ```bash
     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
     ```
-2. Navigate to the `webapp` directory:
+2. Navigate to the 'ChestX-Pneumonia-CNN' directory:
     ```bash
-    cd webapp
+    cd ChestX-Pneumonia-CNN

     ```
 3. Run the Streamlit application:
     ```bash